 I hope you’re following along and will find some of your own minority ancestors.
 This technique could go a very long way to reassembling Native families so torn apart during the assimilation process.
 The culture may have been lost in many cases, but the genes are not, at least not entirely, and we can use them to glue together what has been broken.
 The more family members who test, the more information we have to work with.
 It’s our gift from the ancestors themselves.

 If you want to take this kind of autosomal DNA test, the best testing strategy today (March 2013) is to order the test from 23andMe for $99.
-When the test is complete, then download your raw data file and upload it to Family Tree DNA for $89.
+When the test is complete, then download your raw data file and upload it to Family Tree DNA.
 This way, you get two sets of matches and two sets of ethnicity percentages, so you get to fish in two ponds for less money that testing directly at Family Tree DNA.
-If you want to be able to use these tools, do NOT test with Ancestry as they do not allow you to download your raw data results, so you have no tools to work with.